-- Performance: the Performance of Linux VPS servers is better because Linux is less demanding on your hardware and frequent reboots are not needed.
+- Performance: the Performance of Linux VPS servers is better than Widows VPS hosting because Linux uses less demand on your hardware and frequent reboot is not needed.

 - Support: Linux Servers are community-driven.
-On the other hand, Windows benefits from regular updates, the option of server restarting, and 24/7 phone or chat support.
+Thanks to the open-source features but Windows benefits from regular updates, the option of server restarting, and 24/7 phone or chat support.